ShiangHu/LeadField-Pipeline/README.md

                       3) MC0000010_EEG_anatomy_t13d_anatVOL_20060115002658_2.nii_out
                       4) MC0000010_EEG_data.mat
                       5) Brainstorm ver.
 Feb.
 24 2019.rar

-3. Set the database folder as the Brainstorm_db, if it is the first time to run brainstorm on your PC
+3. Set the database folder as the Brainstorm_db if it is the first time to run brainstorm on your PC
 4. Run scripted_bst_fs_lf.m for Freesurfer anatomy files
 5. Run scripted_bst_hcp_lf.m for HCP (Human Connectome Project) anatomy files
+6. You will see Gain.mat and patch.mat when the calculation is finished.